 Billy's work as a Wall Street investment banker and his background in economics provide him with distinctive analytic tools.
-He often manages the economic, financial modeling, business valuation, and damages aspects of cases.
-He has prepared financial and accounting experts for trial, working with financial models including DCF, comparable company, and comparable transaction methodologies.
+He utilizes these tools to bring sharp focus to the economic, valuation, and damages aspects of his cases and investigations.
+At trial, he has prepared and cross-examined financial and accounting witnesses on numerous topics, including business valuation, asset valuation, financial modeling, discount and interest rates, and damage calculations.

 - Duke University (J.D. magna cum laude 2007; Order of the Coif; Executive Editor, Duke Law and Technology Review; Faculty Award for Outstanding Achievement in Commercial Transactions and Bankruptcy; M.A. in Economics 2007); University of North Carolina at Chapel Hill (B.A. with highest distinction in Economics and History 2002; Morehead Scholar; Phi Beta Kappa)